-The University of Toronto requires all those intending to be present on our three campuses, or on premises owned or operated by the university, to be fully vaccinated against COVID-19 and provide proof of vaccination via UCheck, in full accordance with all applicable laws and regulations.
+The University of Toronto requires all those intending to be present on our three campuses, or on premises owned or operated by the university, to be fully vaccinated against COVID-19 and provide proof of vaccination via UCheck.

 Proof of vaccination can be a photograph of a paper vaccination receipt or an electronic receipt that you received by email.
 Those vaccinated in Ontario can generate and download their vaccine receipts here.

-You are considered to be fully vaccinated 14 days after receiving the recommended number of doses of a Health Canada-approved vaccine.
-If you received a non-Health Canada approved vaccine, you will be considered fully vaccinated 14 days after receiving a Health Canada-approved mRNA vaccine.
-All members of the community must have received their first dose by Sept.
-13 and their final dose by Oct.
-15 to qualify as fully vaccinated by Oct.
-29, 2021.
+At this time, you are considered to be fully vaccinated 14 days after receiving the recommended number of doses of a Health Canada-approved vaccine.
+If you received a non-Health Canada approved vaccine, you will be considered fully vaccinated 14 days after receiving a third vaccine to complete the primary vaccination requirements.
+The University will continue to monitor Ministry of Health and Public Health Agency of Canada guidance on additional doses.

-Individuals seeking a permitted exemption for medical reasons or other protected grounds under the Ontario Human Rights Code will be able to make a request through the University’s Enterprise Service Centre (ServiceNow).
-Forms are now available and completed requests can be uploaded for review.
-Students who have already applied for an exemption (i.e., living in residence) will continue that process.
+Individuals seeking a permitted exemption for medical reasons or other grounds protected under the Ontario Human Rights Code can make a request through the University’s Enterprise Service Centre (ServiceNow).
+Forms are available and completed requests can be uploaded for review.
+Please note that the deadline to submit a request for a religious/creed exemption for the winter term has now passed.

 Those who have not received at least one vaccine dose or who have not been granted an exemption by the University for medical reasons or other grounds protected under the Ontario Human Rights Code cannot come to any University campuses or premises.
 More information on U of T’s approach to vaccines is available on UTogether’s frequently asked questions page.

-Those who are not fully vaccinated (i.e., partially vaccinated or not yet 14 days past their second or final shot) or have received a University-approved exemption must participate in the University’s rapid screening program and provide proof of a negative result before visiting campus, and may be subject to additional safety measures.
+Those with a University-approved exemption must participate in the University’s rapid screening program and provide proof of a negative result before visiting campus, and may be subject to additional safety measures.